Polzeath: The Complete Visitor Guide

 Eating and Drinking

-When you’re done getting wet, why not warm up with a hearty pasty from one of the local bakeries, or indulge in some ice cream from the famous Moomaid of Zennor ice cream truck.
+When you’re done getting wet, why not warm up with a hearty pasty from one of the local bakeries, or grab a cone from one of the ice cream vans by the sand — Moomaid of Zennor’s Cornish farmhouse ice cream if you spot it.

 And if that wasn’t enough, here are a couple more recommendations.